solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 2\.
 Hahn's properties of organic nature are not correctly stated, because two of the five characteristics given are not themselves evidence of an organism.

 3\.
-There are — here Mr. refers to a mineral with a question mark (feldspar?), which has quite clear columnar constructions but are admittedly not radially arranged — also tubular formations in the mineral kingdom, thus he concludes that the tubes in the chondrites are not necessarily of organic origin.
+There are — here Mr. Rzehak refers to a mineral with a question mark (feldspar?), which has quite clear columnar constructions but are admittedly not radially arranged — also tubular formations in the mineral kingdom, thus he concludes that the tubes in the chondrites are not necessarily of organic origin.

 ...